finnito/Science/content/11sci/as90948/8-sex-inheritance.md

 ### Fertalisation & Punnett Squares {.c2}

-- In humans we need to fuse a sperm and an egg into a fertalised zygote.
+- <mark>In humans we need to fuse a sperm and an egg into a fertalised zygote.</mark>
 - Therefore, we can visualise sex determination with a Punnett square.
 - Complete this Punnett square and describe the genotypic and phenotypic ratios.
-- Does the probability of a particular sex change with each fertalisation?
+- __Pātai:__ Does the probability of a particular sex change with each fertalisation?
 Why / why not?

 ![](../assets/5-punnet-square.jpg)